DM2-ND/CiteExplainer/index.md

 The principles of building the benchmarks are as follows:
 - **Related to a central topic.** Each benchmark is expanded from a specific paper of a popular topic, such as [node2vec](https://dl.acm.org/doi/10.1145/2939672.2939754) or [gcn](https://arxiv.org/abs/1609.02907) in graph learning, [transformer](https://arxiv.org/abs/1706.03762) in language model, and [neuralcf](https://arxiv.org/abs/1708.05031) in recommender system.
-- **Connectivity and completeness.** Each dataset is a connected component if viewed as an undirected graph, which means there are no isolated nodes so that every paper in the datasets has graph infomation.
-What's more worth mentioning is that each node is with full text and each edge is with citation contexts so that rich text infomation of the graph is available.
+- **Connectivity and completeness.** The citation graph in each benchmark is a connected component.
+Any two nodes are connected to each other by paths.
+In the benchmarks, the attribute of every paper node is text-rich, not only abstract but also full text.
+Every citation edge has textual attribute, i.e., citation contextual texts.
-- **The size of the datasets should be controlled to be suitable for research.** The size of most datasets is between 1000 to 10000 nodes.
-The largest is no more than 20000 nodes, and the smallest is no less than 500 nodes.
+- **Good size for graph learning and text generation on a single GPU.** The number of nodes in the benchmarks is usually ranged between 1000 to 10000.
+The largest number is smaller than 20000 and the smallest is bigger than 500.

 ![graph example](./resources/graph_example_1.png)

 ## Dataset Statistics